codetwice/homebridge-http-securitysystem/README.md

     - **"2"**: night armed
     - **"3"**: disarmed
     - **"4"**: alarm has been triggered
+  - if you need to call multiple URLs for changing the state, you can pass in an array of URL definitions instead of a single object
 - The **polling** is a boolean that specifies if the current state should be pulled on regular intervals or not.
 Defaults to false.
 - **pollInterval** is a number which defines the poll interval in milliseconds.
 Defaults to 30000.
 - The **mappings** optional parameter allows the definition of several response mappers.
 This can be used to translate the response received by readCurrentState and readTargetState to the expect 0...4 range expected by homekit

 ## URL configuration
 When defining URLs in the config, you have to the URL to hit and the body to post to that URL (which can be empty of course).
+An URL definition can be:
+- either a single configuration object
+- or an array of configuration objects

-An URL definition is an object with the following properties:
+Each configuration object has the following properties:
-- url: the URL to hit
+- **url**: the URL to hit
-- body: the request body to send to the URL (optional)
+- **body**: the request body to send to the URL (optional)
-- headers: an object, of which the property-value pairs will be sent as HTTP headers.
+- **headers**: an object, of which the property-value pairs will be sent as HTTP headers.

+Multiple endpoints are only supported for the setTargetState endpoint.
+The other calls always go to a single URL only.

 ## Response mapping
 The mappings block of the configuration may contain any number of mapper definitions.
 The mappers are chained after each other,  the result of a mapper is fed into the input of the next mapper.
 The purpose of this whole chain is to somehow boil down the response received from the API to a single number which is expected by Homekit.

 Each mapper has the following JSON format: